 - Last year, to address the problem of my college house's overflowing dishes, I bought a Raspberry Pi and wrote a quick Python scheduler that texted a reminder the person whose turn it was to do the dishes.
 Once that person was done, he could press a button on the Pi's display to text the next person his reminder.
 (You can read more about that here.)

 - I play a lot of 8-ball Pool with my friends over iMessage.
-It's a fun game, but there's no easy way to keep track of scores natively, so I wrote a Workflow to do that (and then some) on iOS.
-(It's heavily documented here.)
+It's a fun game, but there's no easy way to keep track of scores natively, so I wrote a Shortcut (née Workflow) to do that (and more) on iOS.
+It's heavily documented here.
+Generally speaking, iOS automation is something that I'm really passionate about and spend a lot of time working on.